 “A generation of millennials and younger people are becoming the business owners of today, and they've been raised on Google,” says Down.

-Fernandez agrees, backing up this important turning of the tides: “Younger buyers who learned on these types of products are now emerging into the workplace, and they're wanting what's comfortable to them.
+Fernandez agrees, backing up this important turning of the tides in the MSP industry: “Younger buyers who learned on these types of products are now emerging into the workplace, and they're wanting what's comfortable to them.
 That's why I think we're seeing a lot of that adoption, and I anticipate that it's going to be even more so in the near future.”